blandfort/mirror/README.md

-## Code Structure
+## Code Structure – About Shards, Mirrors and Lenses

 - The core of this repository is the [Mirror](mirror.py)
+    - Think of your behavior and the current situation as light, so individual components (e.g. what is done on the screen or what the webcam seens) would form Rays (of light)
-    - A Mirror contains a list of Shards, where each Shard captures a particular type of data
+    - A Mirror contains a list of Shards, where each Shard captures a particular Ray
-    - Mirrors can also use a Lens, which describes how the captured data is displayed to the user
+    - Mirrors can also use a Lens, which describes how the captured Rays are displayed to the user
 - Basic Shards are described in [shards/](shards/)
+    - Any Shard takes in the current state (which might be done with additional tools like emotion detection or communicating with active windows)
+    - As output we have something that is observed at this moment by the Shard (e.g. the title of the currently active window)
 - Basic Lenses can be found in [lenses/](lenses/)
 - The Mirror as well as the Shards can use Memory to store their states.
 Memory classes reside in [memory/](memory/)
 - Sometimes we don't want to log all the data for every timestep.
 For such cases, there are MemoryBlocks, which are described in [blocks/](blocks/) and can be passed when running a Mirror to modify what is being logged